qiyangduan/standard-models-1/telco/churn_prediction.md

 Those are the common reasons of churning:
 * Customer is unhappy about the previous service provider
 * Customer need a new handset.
-* Interested with competitor's promotion offer
+* Customer is interested with competitor's promotion offer
 * Contract expired
+*

 We can build a handset life cycle model to calculate new handset opportunity.